omar-moustafa-code/Introduction-to-Bioinformatics-Project/README.md

 # Introduction-to-Bioinformatics-Project
-Analyzing a microarray dataset which contains three human and three gorilla samples.
-I was concerned with the human gene which led to the use of the annaffy and hgu95av2.db BioConductor annotation packages.
-It was thoroughly implemented on R.
+I thoroughly analyzed a microarray dataset comprising 3 human and 3 gorilla samples.
+To facilitate the annotation of human genes, I utilized the annaffy and hgu95av2.db Bioconductor packages.
+The entire analysis was implemented in R.